-Depending on your predicted grades and if you meet the eligibility criteria, you will receive a contextual offer that is typically one A-level grade or equivalent lower than the published grade for the programme you are applying for.
+Depending on your predicted grades and if you meet the eligibility criteria, you will receive a contextual offer that is typically two A-level grades or one BTEC grade or equivalent lower than the published grade for the programme you are applying for.

 A contextual offer is made using the information we receive from UCAS so you do not need to do anything.
 You will be told if your offer has been made in line with our contextual admission policy in your offer letter.

 If you haven’t received a contextual offer at this stage, check whether you could be eligible to receive an alternate offer through In2Surrey.